What is Term Life Insurance?

 No Medical Exam Term Life Insurance

-Term No Medical Exam Insurance.
-The underwriting process is more like a traditional life insurance but, without the exam.
-A phone interview is usually required and medical records will still need to be reviewed.
+The underwriting process for Term No Medical Exam Insurance is more like a traditional life insurance but, without the exam.
+A phone interview is still required and medical records will still need to be reviewed.
 This type of coverage is generally limited to policies of under $500,000 and is a slightly more expensive than traditional Term Life Insurance.
-The entire process is a little faster than a typical but still takes 2-4 weeks.
+The entire process is a little faster than typical but still takes 2-4 weeks.